six-two/mkdocs-placeholder-plugin/docs/advanced-usage.md

-`validation-ok` | Inline editors and input elements that pass validation successfully `validation-warn` | Inline editors and input elements that pass validation with warnings `validation-error` | Inline editors and input elements that fail validation because of errors
+`validation-ok` | Inline editors and input elements that pass validation successfully `validation-warn` | Inline editors and input elements that pass validation with warnings `validation-error` | Inline editors and input elements that fail validation because of errors `value-modified` | Inline editors and input elements for a textbox placeholder that has been modified and not yet saved

 To overwrite the default rules, define a more specific rule by specifying that it applies only to span elements like the following:
 ```css